bviala/sct-test/README.md

 Discounts are implemented as Objects containing :
 * `scope`,  an array containing all the product codes the discount applies to.
-* `name`, a string which is used to display purpose.
+* `name`, a string used to display purpose.
-* `getValue`, a function that takes a `quantity` and `price` parameters and computes the value of the discount
+* `getValue`, a discount function that takes a `quantity` and a `price` parameter and returns the value of the discount.

-It makes it easy to add new kind of discounts, or change the products they apply to.
+It makes it easy to add new kinds of discounts, or change the products they apply to.

 I also built two factory functions to help create discount functions.

 A limitation of this design is that it doesn't support cross product discounts, for example "get 3€ off if you buy a cap and a shirt".

-To achieve this, the getValue functions would have to take the whole cart state as parameter, which would make the discount system more complex.
+To achieve this, the discount functions would have to take the whole cart state as parameter, which would make the discount system more complex.

 ## How it works

 * At application startup, the root App component calls a store action to initialize the Shop.
-* The store fetches products and discount from a mocked API call defined in `/api/shop.js`.
+* The store fetches products and discount from a mocked API call implemented in `/api/shop.js`.
 Products and discounts are defined in the `/api/static` folder.
 * Available products, their currently selected quantity (by default 0), and the list of discounts are set in the store state.
-* The Product component, which contains user controls, can update the state by calling store mutations.
+* The Product component, which contains user controls, can update the stored quantities by calling mutations.
-* All the components can use current state and derived values (getters) to display reactive information to the user.
+* All the components can use current state and derived values (getters), that are reactive, to display information to the user.

 ## Improvements